Measuring trade show ROI can be hard when your data isn’t up to snuff.

 At iCapture, we developed the Capture, Sort, Deliver™ framework to help deliver data that tells a story.
 At the “Sort” step, we use the data captured by booth teams in the “Capture” step to identify MQLs and accurately sort the leads after trade shows.
 When that data shines, it’s easier to know which leads are worth following up with–as well as how to follow up with them.

 We know that qualified leads don’t stay hot for long.
 That’s why capturing sales-ready leads is only one small piece of the puzzle – and why we place so much importance on follow-up processes after the show.
-Our app can support your booth team by not just gathering data from future events, but doing more with that data to bolster your strategy: improving lead generation, informing segmentation, strengthening your follow-up protocol, and of course, measuring ROI.
+Our app can support your booth team by not just gathering data from future events, but doing more with that data to bolster your trade show strategy: improving lead generation, informing segmentation, strengthening your follow-up protocol, and of course, measuring trade show ROI.

 Frequently Asked Questions

-How is the ROI of an event calculated?
+How is trade show ROI calculated?

 (Revenue - Investment) / Investment